How Much Creatine Should I Take?

 For an individual who weighs 175 lbs, taking about 2.5 grams of creatine daily can increase muscle performance in short-duration, high-intensity resistance exercises.

-What are the Benefits of Creatine?
+What are the Beneficial Effects of Creatine Supplementation?

-A daily creatine dosage can increase the amount of creatine stored in muscles, which can provide several benefits.
+Taking creatine supplements daily can increase the amount of muscle creatine, which can provide several benefits, particularly an increase in muscle mass.

-It may also have beneficial effects on brain health.
+In addition to improving athletic performance, creatine supplements may also have beneficial effects on brain health.

 Improved Strength and Power